mtxslv/mtxslv.github.io/_posts/2020-09-03-xor_neural_net.md

 ### Activation Functions!

+"Activation Function" is a function that generates an output to the neuron, based on its inputs.
+The name comes from the neuroscience heirloom.
 Although there are several activation functions, I'll focus on only one to explain what they do.
 Let's meet the ReLU (Rectified Linear Unit) activation function.

 <figure>
   <img src="/images/posts_images/2020-09-03-xor_neural_net/800px-ReLU_and_Nonnegative_Soft_Thresholding_Functions.svg" alt="Meet the ReLU">